Greek Leaders Retreat

 - all meals are provided with the exception of lunch on the way home Sunday -- we will stop at a fast food location so plan accordingly

-If you have any questions, or need more information, please contact Shelly Brown Dobek, Director of Chapter Services and Associate Director of Greek Life at (919) 513-2910.
+If you have any questions, or need more information, please contact Shelly Brown Dobek, Interim Director of Greek Life at (919) 513-2910.